Local government: Poland

 Poland has three levels of subdivision.
 The Polish territory is divided into 16 voivodeships (provinces); these are further divided into 379 powiats (counties or districts), and these powiats are further divided into 2,479 gminas (communes or municipalities).
 Major cities normally have the status of both gmina and powiat.

 Each voivodeship is jointly governed by the National-government appointed voivode and a locally elected sejmik (provincial assembly), which appoints an executive board led by a voivodeship marshal.

 Russia

-The Russian Federation consistes of eighty-five federal subjects that are constituent members of the Federation.
-However, two of these federal subjects — the Republic of Crimea and the federal city of Sevastopol—are internationally recognized as part of Ukraine.
+The Russian Federation constitutes eighty-five federal subjects that are constituent members of the Federation.
 All federal subjects are of equal federal rights in the sense that they have equal representation—two delegates each—in the Federation Council (upper house of the Federal Assembly).
 But they do differ in the degree of autonomy they enjoy.
+The constitution includes annexed Russian-occupied territories in dispute with Ukraine.

 The modern administrative-territorial structures of the federal subjects vary significantly from one federal subject to another.
 While the implementation details may be considerably different, in general, however, the following types of high-level administrative divisions are recognized: